Blackstareye/toggleAudio-blackeyeprojects.de/README.md

  With the `Show Indicator` switch you can also control if you want to show a system icon tray or not.
  If `true` the icon is shown.

+>[!NOTE]
+> NEW: now you can enable a second device e.g. a remote headphone and toggle between headphone and remote headphone too
+> If you don't like this feature don't enable it and it should behave like before! :>

 ## Hotkeys

  You can also use `hotkeys` for: